-The Office of Student Development, a unit within the Division of Student Affairs at N.C.
+The Office of Student Development (OSD), a unit within the Division of Student Affairs at N.C.
 A&T, takes pride in educating, training, mentoring, and developing exceptional individuals who value service.
 In order to meet these goals, the Office of Student Development leads by example and strives to meet the challenges of an ever-changing global society.

-This department provides and partners with the University and neighboring community in creating co-curricular, leadership and community service learning opportunities that enhance undergraduate and graduate degree programs offered at N.C.
+This department provides and partners with the university and neighboring community in creating co-curricular, leadership and community service learning opportunities that enhance undergraduate and graduate degree programs offered at N.C.
 A&T. Those best practices are enhanced by activities that extend beyond the classroom in areas such as workshops, cultural events, professional development, travel, leadership development, community engagement and service learning.
-We are committed to support every student's goals and those established by the University - through the A&T Preeminence 2020 Strategic Plan - and encourage students to become renowned individuals who are dedicated to excellence.
+We are committed to support every student's goals and those established by the university - through the strategic plan A&T Preeminence 2020: Embracing Your Past, Creating Our Future - and encourage students to become renowned individuals who are dedicated to excellence.